 G Suite Essentials:

-When it comes to AWS vs Azure vs Google Cloud pricing, they seem to continuously compete with each other by offering discounts and best-in-the-market service packages.
+When it comes to AWS vs Azure vs Google Cloud pricing comparison, they seem to continuously compete with each other by offering discounts and best-in-the-market service packages.

 a.
 Amazon AWS

 Amazon follows the pay-as-you-go approach,i.e., you only pay for what you use and for as long you use it.
 Their other pricing principles include — Save when you reserve and pay less when using more.

 |Amazon AWS||Pricing Plans & Resources|

 12-Month Free: Available to new AWS customers applicable from the sign-up date.
 However, restrictions exist